fzerorubigd/TheFirstPlayer/README.md

 Before each game, all players roll all their dice (or any combination of them, it is the player decision, they cannot forfeit entirely but they can play with less die if they want to, the minimum is 1)

-Players can re-roll all their dice, by removing one die, this die cannot be used in this round anymore.
+Players can re-roll all their dice, by removing one die, this die cannot be used in this round anymore, but will be used in the next game (the die is not removed from the players collection).

 Then each player places their die in any order from left to right, they are not allowed to change this order anymore.
 It makes sense to go from higher to lower, but a player can decide any order, this happens simultaneously, so no one is allowed to see other player’s dice before ordering their own dice.

 Then the first die on the left determines the first player.
 The higher die wins.
 If there is a tie, the second die is the tie breaker, if the second is a tie, then the third breaks the tie.
-If one player has less dice, then the missing dice are zero, and the player with more die wins if all the first die are equal.
+If one player has less dice, then the missing dice are zero, and the player with more die wins if all the first dice are equal.

 But if all have the same number of dice, and all of them are the same, then all tied players roll the *LAST* die (the die on the right) until one of them rolls more than the rest, then all stop with the new die as the last die, and the one that is higher than the rest wins this tie.